noah-hein/mazeGPT/README.md

 ## 📋 Disclaimers
 Does some maze generation and stuff.
 Working on this because I'm bored.
 All this thing knows is mazes.
 By no means am I a master of machine learning.
 Hugging face and OpenAI are the ones to thank.
-They are doing the heaving lifting here.
+They are doing the heavy lifting here.

 Lots of inspiration from [NanoGPT](https://github.com/karpathy/nanoGPT) and [Andrej Apathy's](https://github.com/karpathy)